fantasyui-com/limerick/README.md

 ### Version 3 (Event Emitter Based)

+#### I enter lovely woods by A. E. Mouse

+    Mmm, the lovely woods are lovely dark and deep
+    But the damn curious horse makes a strange sound
+    I must escape dark and deep woods in hopes of to reaching A quiet village The sound of silence rings in my ears.

+    I greet the being that owns the woods.

+    the houses, the houses envelop me and take me over

 #### I enters lovely woods by A. E. Mouse

-Mmm, the lovely woods are lovely dark and deep
-Leaving dark and deep woods and entering frozen lake Brr, the frozen lake is sweet and welcoming to no end
+    Mmm, the lovely woods are lovely dark and deep Leaving dark and deep woods and entering frozen lake Brr, the frozen lake is sweet and welcoming to no end

     The lonely I finds silent fish

 ### Version 2